MicrosoftDocs/dynamics365smb-docs/business-central/shopify/setup-taxes.md

 # Setting up Taxes

-In this guide we will investigate how various setting on Shopify impact storefront prices and taxes displayed to the customer and how to configure [!INCLUDE[prod_short](../includes/prod_short.md)] to support setting on Shopify.
+In this guide we'll investigate how various setting on Shopify impact storefront prices and taxes displayed to the customer and how to configure [!INCLUDE[prod_short](../includes/prod_short.md)] to support setting on Shopify.
 This guide is not intended to be a comprehensive taxation guide.
 To learn more, contact your local tax authority or a tax professional.
-In following guide we assume that you are liable to pay taxes when selling goods localy or internationally.
+In following guide we assume that you are liable to pay taxes when selling goods locally or internationally.

 ## Selling in domestic market

-Once you configured your Shopify to collect taxes in your domestic country/region, you can decide how you want to dispay prices at the storefront.
+Once you configured your Shopify to collect taxes in your domestic country/region, you can decide how you want to display prices at the storefront.
 You can control this behavior by enabling or deactivating the **All prices include tax** of the [**Taxes and duties**](https://www.shopify.com/admin/settings/taxes) settings in your **Shopify admin**.

-It is common to have this toggle enabled for such countries as Australia, Austia, Belgium, Czech Republic, Denamrk, Finaland, France, Germany, Iceland, Italy, Netherlands, New Zealand, Norway, Spain, Sweden, Switzerland, United Kingdom.
+It is common to have this toggle enabled for such countries as Australia, Austria, Belgium, Czech Republic, Denmark, Finland, France, Germany, Iceland, Italy, Netherlands, New Zealand, Norway, Spain, Sweden, Switzerland, United Kingdom.
 In this case, the price 100 EUR defined in the Product card already contains tax (VAT) and same price is displayed to user at storefront and at checkout.
 While in USA or Canada customers expect to see prices without taxes, and taxes added at check-out, hence the All prices include tax toggle is usually disabled.
 Then 100 USD defined in the Product card represents price without card and at checkout stage taxes will be added on top.

 To support scenario when **All prices includes tax** is enabled on [!INCLUDE[prod_short](../includes/prod_short.md)] side you need to: